Particulate Matter Testing

 Micro Flow Imaging System (MFI)

-Flow cell and digital photography are used to individually image, size and count particles in liquid formulations.
-Using an autosampler, the sample is passed through the flow cell and pictures are captured after automatic illumination and precision focusing.
-Software can then be used to capture and process the particles in the sample.
+Flow cell and digital photography are used to individually image, size, and count particles in liquid formulations.
+Using an autosampler or by manual injection, the sample is passed through the flow cell and pictures are captured after automatic illumination and precision focusing.
+MVSS software is used to process the captured images and determines the particle size and count within a desired particle size range.
+MVAS software is also used to identify the sample particle’s morphology and shape attributes that traditional light obscuration (LO) and size exclusion chromatography (SEC) technologies are not able to detect.

 Volume requirements: 1.0 - 2.0 mL per sample (5200 Model).
 1.0 - 6.0 mL per sample (5100 Model).